pforret/blog.splashing/_topic/city/tallinn.md

 ---
 # Tallinn

-Tallinn  is the most populous, primate, and capital city of Estonia.
-Situated on a bay in north Estonia, on the shore of the Gulf of Finland of the Baltic Sea, Tallinn has a population of 438,341  and administratively lies in the Harju maakond .
+Tallinn ( is the most populous and capital city of Estonia.
+Situated on a bay in north Estonia, on the shore of the Gulf of Finland of the Baltic Sea, Tallinn  has a population of 437,811  and administratively lies in the Harju maakond .
 Tallinn is the main financial, industrial, and cultural centre of Estonia.
-It is located 187 km  northwest of the country's second largest city Tartu, however only 80 km
-south of Helsinki, Finland, also 320 km  west of Saint Petersburg, Russia, 300 km  north of Riga, Latvia, and 380 km  east of Stockholm, Sweden.
+It is located 187 km  northwest of the country's second largest city Tartu, however only 80 km   south of Helsinki, Finland, also 320 km  west of Saint Petersburg, Russia, 300 km  north of Riga,  Latvia, and 380 km  east of Stockholm, Sweden.
 From the 13th century until the first half of the 20th century, Tallinn was known in most of the  world by variants of its other historical name Reval.

 ## Unsplash photos